- Do you have lifts to get under the

 Texas does not allow for mobile safety/emissions inspections.
 You must go to a brick-and-mortar location for inspections.

 - Can I schedule an inspection and cancel?

-Yes, you can change your appointment time and/or location.
+Yes, you can change your appointment time or location.

 We do require at least 2-hour advance notice.
 There is a $50 charge if you cancel your appointment

-with less than 2 hours or if the vehicle is not able to be inspected
+with less than 2 hours or if the vehicle cannot be inspected

 once we arrive at the location.
 Be sure that you inform the

 seller or salesperson of your scheduled inspection time and that